-There should be adequate clearance (2 to 3 fingers) between the pommel and the horse's wither while the rider is standing in the stirrups.
+There should be adequate clearance (3 fingers) between the pommel and the horse's wither while the rider is standing in the stirrups.
 The withers and spine must also have space on either side.
 There are no concrete rules, but the distance between the panels should be at least 3 to 4 fingers wide.
 Certain breeds or conformation traits may require more space.

 You do not need to be an experienced saddler to determine whether or not the saddle panels have settled unevenly or become lumpy.
 Over time, this happens to all types of saddles regardless of panel type (i.e. wool or foam) or saddle cost.
 If you feel a significant irregularity such as a lump or hollowness, it is time to have a saddle fit consultation.

 Since saddles tend to settle and change gradually, riders rarely notice when their horse's movement becomes restricted.

 Any soreness that cannot be explained needs to be examined.
 We can show you how to inspect your horse’s saddle area and topline.